oracle-samples/maa/wls-hydr/README.md

 KNOWN ISSUES/ OTHER LIMITATIONS
 ==================================================

-1. Using more than one HOSTNAME as listen address for managed servers in the same host in the Weblogic domain is not supported by the WLS_HYDR framework in this release (other than the Admin Server's listen address).
-Additional hostnnames can be added manually to OCI DNS private views.
+1. Using more than one HOSTNAME as listen address for managed servers in the same host in the WebLogic domain is not supported by the WLS_HYDR framework in this release (other than the Admin Server's listen address).
+Additional hostnames can be added manually to OCI DNS private views.
 2. Using more than one Virtual Host for applications to be exposed through the LBR and OHS is not supported by the WLS_HYDR framework in this release.
 Additional virtual hosts can be added manually to the LBR and OHS configuration.
 3. Having the WebLogic Admin Server running in its own/separate host is not supported by the WLS_HYDR framework in this release.
 4. Using other OS versions than OL7,OL8,RHEL7,RHEL8 in primary is not supported by the WLS_HYDR framework in this release.